T'POL: Our beliefs are based on logic and the pursuit of clarity.

 ARCHER: If I decide to help you I can't do it alone.
 I need to inform some of my crew.

 DANIELS: The fewer the better.
 You're asking me to capture someone who just saved my ship.
-Why should I
+Why should I trust you?

 DANIELS: You like your scrambled eggs soft.
 Have I ever brought them to you any other way?